bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-architecture.md

 ## BigBlueButton Client

 BigBlueButton client runs inside the browser.
 The main application is in Flash.
-There are Javascript libraries that provides connection to FreeSWITCH, launch the desktop sharing applet, etc. The Flash client connects to BigBlueButton App to send and recieve messages.
+There are Javascript libraries that provides connection to FreeSWITCH, launch the desktop sharing applet, etc. The Flash client connects to BigBlueButton App to send and receive messages.
 The client internally uses a event bus for the components to talk to each other.

 ![Client Architecture](/images/bbb-client-arch.png)